Wider topics: policy summaries

 Access to cash

-We welcome the Government's announcement of a Financial Services and Markets Bill in the Queen’s Speech in May 2022.
-We are pleased to see that the Bill will include action to support individuals’ confidence in financial services by ensuring continued access to cash across the UK.
+When the Financial Services and Markets Bill was announced in the Queen’s Speech in May 2022, we welcomed the proposals to support public confidence in financial services by ensuring continued access to cash across the UK.

 The IFoA has highlighted the importance of managing the process of declining cash usage carefully.
+If discussion of a ‘digital pound’ turns to implementation, this should be part of a broader plan to manage the transition towards a less-cash society.
 We believe the government should ensure that the growing cost of using cash is not passed on to those vulnerable groups that still rely on it.
-We therefore support the likely inclusion in the Bill of powers for the Bank of England to make the required changes to ensure the sustainability of the cash infrastructure.
+We therefore welcomed giving powers to the Bank of England to take necessary actions to ensure the sustainability of the cash infrastructure.

-We continue to encourage HMT to initiate and deliver a comprehensive transition programme, to ensure as many people as possible are equipped to use electronic payments for a sustainable future.
+We have encouraged HMT to initiate and deliver a comprehensive transition programme, to ensure as many people as possible are equipped to use electronic payments for a sustainable future.

 Further reading